PhD Program in Systems Science

 - Prof. Marco Paggi (Full Professor of Structural Mechanics, IMT School)

-- Dr. José A. Reinoso Cuevas (Assistant Professor in Structural Mechanics, Universidad De Sevilla)
+- Prof. José A. Reinoso Cuevas (Associate Professor in Structural Mechanics, Universidad De Sevilla)

-- Prof. Francesco Serti (Associate Professor in Economics, IMT School)
+- Prof. Tiziano Squartini (Associate Professor in Theoretical Physics of Matter, IMT School)

 - Prof. Luca Viganò (Full Professor of Computer Science, King’s College London)

-- Dr. Mario Zanon (Assistant Professor in Control Systems, IMT School)
+- Prof. Mario Zanon (Associate Professor in Control Systems, IMT School)